MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/New-UnifiedGroup.md

 ```

 ### -Name
-The Name parameter specifies the name of the Office 365 Group.
-The maximum length is 64 characters.
-If the value contains spaces, enclose the value in quotation marks (").
+The Name parameter is no more honored.

-The value that you use for this is parameter is appended with an underscore character (\_) and a short GUID value.
+Earlier it was the name property was set to “Name_<RandomGuid>”.
+Now the recent change was “Alias_<ExternalDirectoryObjectId>”.

 ```yaml
 Type: String